 The largest initiative, Bounce Back, distributed £47 billion to 1.6 million people who could borrow up to £50,000 each.
 Meanwhile, fraud losses were estimated to be around £4.9 billion at the end of March, though PwC, the government’s hired accounting firm, has subsequently revised its estimate to £3.5 billion.

 Banks that want to preserve their finances generally do extensive credit checks to prevent fraud and ensure that consumers can repay their loans.
-However, amid pressure from the Treasury to speed up loan distribution, it was eventually agreed that checks would not be as
+However, amid pressure from the Treasury to speed up loan distribution, it was eventually agreed that checks would not be as stringent as normal.

 Over the past weeks it has been clear that the pressing need to get that money into the economy took priority over lengthy CDD and AML checks.
 Borrowers had to affirm that they were affected by Covid and were based in the United Kingdom, that they were in business as of March 1, 2020, and that they were not insolvent as of December 31, 2019.
 However, applicants were required to self-certify that they met these requirements.

 According to industry insiders, the Treasury was well briefed on the fraud risks involved with removing credit checks and converting bounces back into a one-page form.
 Indeed, two days before the bounce back launch, the former head of the British Business Bank, which was in charge of regulating the plan, wrote to the then-business secretary, Alok Sharma, warning that the scheme was “susceptible to exploitation by individuals and by participants in organised crime.”

 While lenders would be required to make reasonable efforts to collect the debts, a state guarantee would make taxpayers responsible for all losses resulting from defaults or fraudulent applications.